 It’s been a while since I mused here.
-As my friends would know I’ve been up to my eyeballs in Islamic feminist literature these days and there is a lot I want to discuss with you starting with the terminology we use for feminisms within Muslim societies to what we can do to empower Muslim women.
+I’ve been up to my eyeballs in Islamic feminist literature these days and there is a lot I want to discuss with Muslim feminists starting with the terminology we use for feminisms within Muslim societies to what we can do to empower Muslim women.

 Last week I finished re-reading Sexual Ethics & Islam: Feminist Reflections on Qur’an, Hadith and Jurisprudence by Kecia Ali which left me with questions that I hadn’t asked myself the first time I read the book when I wasn’t a graduate student.
 Then I watched Kecia Ali’s interview where she mentions how she, like me, started her research with “contemporary questions” about feministic interpretations within Islam.
 She mentions in the video that she read a lot of “history” at that point.

-I was an uninterested student before university and was one who didn’t like history at all.
-But once I started university I became increasing interested in the history that has shaped our world.
-Once while going through my father’s old books I found a book on the history of Hinduism and that is where my interest in the history of theology began.
+Once while going through my father’s old books I found a book on the history of Hinduism.
 I remember highlighting a particular passage from the book which discussed the role of women in Hinduism.
 Although I have lost the book and forgotten the name I researched on the passage that I could recall.
 It was about marriage in Hinduism.
 In the Baudhayana Prasna I, Adhyaya 8, Kandika 16, verses 1-2, it is written:

 “There are four castes: Brahmanas, Kshatriyas, Vaisyas, and Sudras.
 Males belonging to them may take wives according to the order of the castes: Brahmana four, a Kshatriya three, a Vaisya two and a Sudra one.”

-Some years later when I was reading this book on polygamy that left a deep and disturbing impression on me (a reason why I began blogging, by the way) I would engage in long conversations on the topic of Muslim polygamy.
+Some years later when I was reading this book on polygamy that left a deep and disturbing impression on me I would engage in long conversations on the topic of Muslim polygamy.
 During one such online dialogue with a woman in a polygynous marriage I confessed how the idea of polygyny disturbed me.
-She was furious!
 This self-confessed feminist told me that had it not been for Islam, polygamy would have been unlimited.
 She told me she found peace with her husband’s second marriage after an imam explained to her that it was God’s mercy that she didn’t have to deal with an unlimited number of co-wives for no religion before Islam ever placed a limit on polygamy.